Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declare a variable, but don't initialize it.
+1. Declaring a variable without initialization.
-2. Produces compiler error: Variable 'e' must be initialized
+2. An attempt to use the variable causes a compiler error: `Variable 'e' must be initialized`.

-Variable initialization can be postponed, but it must be initialized before the first read.
+You're free to choose when you initialize a variable, however, it must be initialized before the first read.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">